rzachariah/union-sort/README.md

 # union-sort
-Produce an array that is the sorted deduped union of 2 sorted arrays
+Produce an array that is the sorted deduped union of two sorted arrays

 ## Install packages
 ```